Important Registration Instructions

 - Registration is on a first-come, first-served basis.
 In addition to your first preference, please select a second and third choice, if possible.
 This can potentially save time if your first choice is full by the time MCC receives your registration.
 You will automatically be enrolled in your second or third choice if your higher choice is full.
 Please save all dates until your course is confirmed.

-- Confirmation letters will be mailed to you shortly after you have been enrolled in a section.
+- A confirmation letter will be emailed to you shortly after you have been enrolled in a section; be sure to enter a valid email address on your registration form.

 Important: For each registration, there are three forms to be returned: